 Superpowers Tracking, Operational Logistics

-This, coupled with over 20 years of extensive work and cutting edge development as a contractor and consultant in the field of environmental education, lead him to found Trackers Earth.
-Based on his work, research and experience in survival, bushcraft, traditional skills and tracking, Tony also taught extensively for the graduate sustainability program at Portland State University, including founding their Naturalist Training Program.
-He has facilitated wildlife tracking, outdoor entrepreneurial and adventure education workshops for prominent outdoor education organizations and countless parks and interpretation agencies, universities, colleges and much more.
-He is also a high end consultant for other outdoor education organizations concerning their safety, organizational and outreach policies.
-In his free time, Tony enjoys exploring the wilderness near his home, tracking two different bobcat, one particular bear, that certain herd of elk, and handful of deer with his new son, Robin, strapped in his snuggly pack.
+This, coupled with over 20 years of extensive work and cutting edge development as an educator and consultant in outdoor education, lead him to found Trackers Earth.
+The goal, go beyond camp.
+The result, an organization that serves over 16,000 students with nearly as of 2014.
+He is also a high end consultant for other outdoor education organizations concerning their safety, organizational, and outreach policies.
+In his free time, Tony enjoys exploring the wilderness near his home, tracking two different bobcat, one particular bear, that certain herd of elk, and handful of deer with his son, Robin, and daughter, Annie in the lead.

 Codenames High Elf Queen of Admin